 Health Insurance for Nutrition Services

+To find out, call the 800 number on the back of your insurance card.
 If the insurance company asks for a CPT code please provide them with the following codes 97802 or 97803.
 If they say you do not have coverage using those codes NEXT ask them to check your coverage for the following CPT codes: 99401, 99402, 99403, and 99404.

 If the representative asks for a diagnosis code – please tell them the visit is coded the ICD 10 code: Z71.3

 I always code your visit using preventative coding to maximize the number of visits you receive from your insurance carrier.